GregValiant/GV-Cura-Post-Processors/ReadMe.txt

 You can download them and put them in the "scripts" sub-folder in your "Configuration Folder".
 They will be available with the other post processors under "Extensions".

-The "AAA_Post Processor ReadMe_GV.pdf" and "AAA_PostProcessReadMe_GV.py" file both need to be added.
-The "py" file will show up in the list of post processors and will open the PDF file.
-It contains some descriptions and instructions for these post processors as well as some help for Cura's native post processors.
+The "AAA_Post Processor ReadMe_GV.pdf" and "AAA_PostProcessReadMe_GV.py" work together and both need to be added for them to work.
+The "py" file will show up in the list of post processors and when it is active it will open the PDF file.
+The PDF contains some descriptions and instructions for these post processors as well as some help for Cura's native post processors.